Tyler-McIntyre/Pleb-LN/README.md

 ### Build the project dependencies
 In the toolbar click...
 Terminal >> New Terminal and enter...
 ```
-NPM run build
+flutter pub get
 ```
-This will install the dependencies for the app
+This will fetch the dependencies listed in the pubspec.yaml

 ### Run the emulator
 Press